perldude/perldude/README.md

 ## Software Engineer III
 ### [OpenX](https://www.openx.com) : 2015 - 2019

-* Worked in the Automation Engineering team, which created tools to help the rest of the TechOps teams automate their work.
+* Worked in the Automation Engineering team, which created tools and automation to help the SREs with their work.
 DevOps but more “Dev” than “Ops”.
 * Scrum Master for six-person team, which used TDD and CI/CD so reliably that it was the only group in the company that did not go through a Change Board process for releases.
-* Developed a tool which calculated the capacity of hosts and usage of applications to measure their utilization percentage over time which resulted in more accurate capacity planning.
+* Designed and developed a tool which calculated the utilization percentage of hosts over time, resulting in more accurate capacity planning.
-* Developed an alerting tool which allowed developers themselves to easily create Icinga alerts from data visualized in Grafana rather than relying on SREs to create the alerts.
+* Part of team that developed an alerting tool which allowed developers themselves to create Icinga alerts from data visualized in Grafana rather than relying on SREs to create them.
 * Linux, Perl, Moose, GitHub, MySQL, SaltStack, Jira, Icinga, Grafana, Sumo Logic, Ruby

 ## Senior Software Engineer